robertdevore/user-login-status/README.md

 ### Installation via FTP
 1. Download the plugin ZIP file and unzip it.
-2. Upload the `user-status-check` folder to the `/wp-content/plugins/` directory on your server.
+2. Upload the `user-login-status` folder to the `/wp-content/plugins/` directory on your server.
 3. Activate the plugin from the **Plugins** menu in WordPress.

 ## Usage